Rykita/RacExtras-Fabric/README.md

 Content from New Default+ by SeaOfPixels and Jaden's Nether Expansion by JadenXgamer has been taken for purposes of this mod.

+I will not monetize this project (this includes rewards program) until full express permission has been granted to me, or the assets have been replaced, you don't have to worry about that.

 hic sunt dracones, Here be dragons!